Science made simple

 What did the researchers conclude from the study?

 Peripheral blood is still the preferred choice to test for PNH.
-But the researchers concluded that the studies they reviewed show that properly analyzing bone marrow can help detect and measure PNH equally well—and it might even be more accurate in determining clone size
+But the researchers concluded that the studies they reviewed show that properly analyzing bone marrow can help detect and measure PNH equally well

 - Title: Detection of paroxysmal nocturnal hemoglobinuria (PNH) in bone marrow aspirates